C'est la vie (Khaled album)

 C'est la vie is the seventh studio album by Algerian singer Khaled.
 It marks his first major collaboration with producer RedOne.
-It was released on AZ record label in 2012 and peaked at number 5 on SNEP, the official French Albums Chart.
+It was released by AZ Records on 31 July 2012 and peaked at number 5 on SNEP, the official French Albums Chart.
 The Album sold over 4 million copies worldwide.

 The songs utilize mainly Arabic, but there are also some French and English languages used.
 The title track "C'est la vie" was a successful single on the French Singles Charts reaching number four and was considered a comeback for him after a lengthy absence from the French music charts.
 There is a collaboration on the album by Pitbull on the EDM song "Hiya Hiya".